While Google keeps rolling out new algorithms updates, keyword research remains constant.

 What is keyword research?

-Keyword research is the process of finding the keywords, analyzing them, and understanding the user search intent behind the keywords.
+Keyword research is the process of finding the keywords, analyzing them, and understanding the user search intent behind those keywords.

-It also involves comparing the different keywords and prioritizing them in order to find which keywords are best for your business.
+It also involves comparing the different keywords and prioritizing them based on relevance to your audience and business.

 Why keyword research is important?

 According to the case study conducted by Ahref, 90.63% of web pages don’t get any organic traffic from google.

 To avoid getting listed under that 90.63% blog, dominate the search result, and be in another 9% blog, you have to perform strategic keyword research.

 To conduct keyword research like a pro, you have to understand the different terms of keywords.
 Let’s see the three types of keywords along with the example